michellemcone/acs-engine/docs/kubernetes/hybrid-environment.md

 ### Network

-Deploying ACS-Engine on Azure, you have 3 options of network policy.
+Deploying AKS Engine on Azure, you have 3 options of network policy.
 Azure CNI, Kubenet, or Calico.

 #### Azure CNI

-By default, ACS-Engine is using the [**azure cni** network policy](../../examples/networkpolicy/README.md#azure-container-networking-default) plugin.
+By default, AKS Engine is using the [**azure cni** network policy](../../examples/networkpolicy/README.md#azure-container-networking-default) plugin.
 This has some advantages and some consequences that must be considered when defining the network where we deploy the cluster.
 CNI provides an integration with azure subnet IP addressing so that every pod created by kubernetes is assigned an IP address from the corresponding subnet.
 All IP addresses are pre-allocated at provisionning time.
 By default, [aks-engine will pre-allocate 128 IPs per node](https://github.com/Azure/azure-container-networking/blob/master/docs/acs.md#enabling-azure-vnet-plugins-for-an-acs-kubernetes-cluster) on the subnet.
 While this can be configured, new addresses will not be allocated dynamically.
 That means that you need to anticipate and plan for the maximum number of IP addresses you will need for the maximum scale.